tkrasny/WebDevProject/README.md

+# BetHuntr - Modern Web Development Project - Feature 6
+This is tkrasny's branch of BetHuntr, which adds in a search feature that automatically indexes data stored in a parse database for searching using Algolia.

+---

-# Getting Started with Create React App
+# GettingStarted with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).